bldrs-ai/Share/README.md

 Share is a web-based BIM & CAD integration environment from [bldrs.ai](https://bldrs.ai/).

-- *Open* any IFC model on github by pasting into the searchbar.
+- *Open* any IFC model on github by pasting into the searchbar, or uploading from your local desktop.
 - *View* the model, *navigate* its structure and use *cut planes* to view inside.
-- *Search* the model's properties.
+- *Search* the model's elements and properties.
-- *Collab* with teammates by commenting on model parts and properties.
+- *Collaborate* with teammates by commenting on model parts and properties.
 - *Share* with teammates, using permalinks to model parts with exact camera views.

 ![image](https://user-images.githubusercontent.com/2480879/173548785-c61ac976-751e-4a1f-ba28-1514b44d539e.png)